Action on Energy grants for low-income households

 Who administers ECO?

-Ofgem administers the scheme on behalf of the Government Department for Energy, Business & Industrial Strategy (BEIS).
-Ofgem's duties include allocating targets to obligated suppliers, monitoring supplier progress and deciding whether they've achieved their obligations, reporting the Secretary of State, auditing, ensuring compliance and preventing and detecting fraud, BEIS sets the overall policy for the ECO scheme.
+Ofgem administers the scheme on behalf of the Government Department for Energy Security and Net Zero (DESNZ).
+Ofgenm's duties include allocating targets to obligated suppliers, monitoring supplier progress and deciding whether they have achieved their obligations, reporting the Secretary of State, auditing, ensuring compliance and preventing and detecting fraud.
+DESNZ sets the overall policy for the ECO scheme.

 The ECO4 Flex Process

-Step 1: Householders can choose any TrustMark registered installer.
-A chosen installer will ask initial questions to confirm the likelihood of qualification and then arrange a home visit.
+Step 1: An installer will ask initial questions to confirm the likelihood of qualification and then arrange a home visit.

 Step 2: Home visit is conducted by the installer or their representative.
 If the property is suitable for upgrades an application form is fully completed and signed by the householder.
 Evidence supporting the application is gathered together, as outlined in the application form.

-Step 3: The application form and evidence (PDF's/ photos taken on mobile phone or tablet) are submitted by the installer/ lead generator to East Cambs District Council.
-Evidence is returned to applicant by the installer.
+Step 3: The application form and supporting evidence is submitted by the installer to East Cambs District Council.
 Householder is supplied with the installers contact details should they wish to enquire about their application status later (East Cambs District Council cannot provide updates on applications)

 Step 4: East Cambs District Council assess application and evidence.
-If applicant qualifies, a completed LA Declaration is signed and returned to the installer.
+If applicant qualifies, a completed LA Declaration is signed and notification is sent to OFGEM and the installer.
+A signed declaration does not guarantee that work will be carried out.

 Information for Installers